-Several People Protesting The Deportation of An Immigrant Rights Advocate Were Arrested In New York City
+Several People Were Arrested In New York City Protesting The Deportation Of An Immigrant Rights Advocate

 Ragbir was taken to a nearby hospital after he collapsed when he heard the news of his deportation, his lawyer said:

-He collapsed when he was told he would be detained and deported, Das, who was with him at the time, said.
 He was revived and checked by a nurse, who found he had low blood pressure.
-She said authorities called an ambulance to take him to a nearby hospital.
+She said authorities called an ambulance to take him to a nearby hospital before taking him into detention.

 This is a developing story.
 Check back for updates and follow BuzzFeed News on Twitter.